 The average conversion rate also tells you how productive your sales funnel is and if you’re on the right track to reach every sales goal.
 If your lead conversion rate is on target, then your sales pipeline is probably also on track.

 You also need to find out how many leads are actually being converted into qualified opportunities (lead opportunity ratio).
 This lets you know if you’re targeting the right kind of leads.

 Here’s how you can calculate your lead opportunity ratio:

 Lead opportunity ratio = Number of leads that convert to opportunities / Total number of leads

 Monthly sales growth is a metric that helps you track the difference in your sales revenue on a monthly basis.

-By monitoring your monthly sales growth, you can see sales revenue trends in real-time.
+By automating and monitoring your monthly sales growth, you can see sales revenue trends in real-time.

 Every sales representative needs to set attainable monthly sales goals to ensure that your revenue growth is enough to maintain your profit margin.